arnaldoaparicio/arnaldoaparicio.github.io/_drafts/2023-04-10-how-to-print-arraylist-in-java.markdown

 So recently, I was working on an old Turing project but rather than work on it using Ruby, I worked on it using Java.
 Something I noticed is that it is not so easy to print an array in Java like it is in Ruby.
 As you work on the project in Ruby, you should be able to return an array of turns taken. it's easy enough to do that like this.

+For some context, this is a portion of the Turn class in Ruby

+{% highlight ruby %}
+class Turn
+  attr_reader :guess, :card

+  def initialize(guess, card)
+    @guess = guess
+    @card = card
+  end
+{% endhighlight %}

 {% highlight ruby %}
 p round.turns
 {% endhighlight %}